 CHIPCOName of a chip manufacturer located in the state of Maine.
 Primary style of chips are of a wafer type manufacture with full graphics covering entire surface of chip.

 Chipology1.
 The study of casino chips and tokens.
-2. A series of educational seminars presented at the CC>CC Conventions.
-These educational presentations are available in PDF form on the CC>CC web site.
+2. A series of educational seminars presented at the CCA conventions.
+These educational presentations are available in PDF form on the CCA website.

 ChipperSlang word for a Chip Collector.